The 6 benefits of knowledge sharing

 3. Keep knowledge and expertise in the organization

-There are more benefits of sharing knowledge within an organization.
+There are more advantages of sharing knowledge within an organization.
 Employees’ knowledge is your organization’s greatest asset: you don’t want it to disappear when employees make a career switch and decide to work somewhere else.

 And if they share their knowledge, it won’t.
 Others will keep on having access to that colleague’s knowledge in videos, white papers, intranet articles, and more.
 Knowledge sharing ensures that employees’ knowledge stays within the organization, even when they don’t.